Pepper mild mottle virus: Importance

 Controlling the virus is important for pepper production worldwide, but recent research shows that this plant disease may be transmitted to humans.
-A French study identified a local source of PMMoV and linked the presence of PMMoV RNA in stool with a specific immune response and clinical symptoms.
-Although clinical symptoms may be imputable to another co-factor, including spicy food, the data in the study suggested the possibility of a direct or indirect pathogenic role of plant viruses in humans.

 PMMoV is an indicator of fecal pollution in the environment.
 An early study set in the United States and Singapore detected PMMoV in fecal samples from most participants, at concentrations up to 10^{9} copies per gram of dry feces and is consistently found in wastewater from around the world at concentrations greater than 1 million copies per milliliter of raw sewage.
 Quantitative PCR is used to determine the abundance of PMMoV in raw sewage, treated wastewater, seawater exposed to wastewater, and fecal samples and/or intestinal homogenates from a wide variety of animals.

 PMMoV is commonly found in surface waters impacted by anthropogenic activity (namely wastewater), such as in groundwater, streams, lakes, rivers, esturaries and some oceans.
 PMMoV is found in drinking water, including at trace levels in countries such as the USA, Japan and Sweden.
 Compared to other indicator viruses and bacteria associated with wastewater such as Escherichia coli or adenovirus, PMMoV is more resistant to established water and wastewater treatment processes, making it ideal for tracking anthropogenic pollution in the environment.